PX4/PX4-user_guide/en/computer_vision/collision_prevention.md

 The data from all sensors is fused into a range scan (a 360 degree map of the sensor data/state from around the vehicle), which is then input to the collision prevention algorithm.
-The collision prevention algorithm uses/considers only part of the range scan data in the calculation of the velocity limit - the data within two [MPC_COL_PREV_ANG](../advanced_config/parameter_reference.md#MPC_COL_PREV_ANG) degree arcs centered around the commanded direction.
+The collision prevention algorithm only uses/considers part of the range scan data in the calculation of the velocity limit (see [MPC_COL_PREV_ANG Angle Tuning](#angle_tuning)).
-For more information see [MPC_COL_PREV_ANG Angle Tuning](#angle_tuning).

-The vehicle starts braking as soon as it detects an obstacle, and it will slow and stop movement (in all directions) when the it reaches the minimum allowed distance.
+The vehicle starts braking as soon as it detects an obstacle, and will stop movement when it reaches the minimum allowed separation (the velocity depends on the geometry, measured distances, and range of sensor data being considered).
 If the vehicle approaches any closer (i.e. it overshoots or is pushed) negative thrust is applied to repel it from the obstacle.

 In order to move away from an obstacle the user must command the vehicle to move toward a setpoint that is an "acceptable" angle away from the obstacle.
-The angle that must be used depends on: [MPC_COL_PREV_ANG Angle Tuning](#angle_tuning).
+The angle that must be used depends on [MPC_COL_PREV_ANG Angle Tuning](#angle_tuning).

 The user is notified through *QGroundControl* while *Collision Prevention* is actively controlling velocity setpoints.

 ## PX4 (Software) Setup

-Enable collision prevention by [setting the following parameter](../advanced_config/parameters.md) in *QGroundControl*:
+Configure collision prevention by [setting the following parameters](../advanced_config/parameters.md) in *QGroundControl*:

 * [MPC_COL_PREV_D](../advanced_config/parameter_reference.md#MPC_COL_PREV_D) - Set the minimum allowed distance (the closest distance that the vehicle can approach the obstacle).
   Set negative to disable *collision prevention*.

   This should be tuned for both the *desired* minimal distance and likely speed of the vehicle.
+* [MPC_COL_PREV_ANG](#angle_tuning) - Set the angle (to both sides of the commanded direction) within which collected sensor data is used.

 If you are using a distance sensor attached to your flight controller for collision prevention, it will need to be [attached and configured](#rangefinder) as described in the next section.
 If you are using a companion computer to provide obstacle information see [companion setup](#companion).